-In accordance with Section 89 of the Companies Act 1981 of Bermuda, the Company's shareholders have the authority to appoint the Company's independent auditors and to authorize the Audit and Ethics Committee of the Board of Directors to set the auditors' remuneration.
-The Audit and Ethics Committee has nominated Tait, Weller & Baker LLP ("TWB"), Philadelphia, PA, an independent registered public accounting firm, to serve as the Company's independent auditors to audit the accounts of the Company for the fiscal year ending November 30, 2014.
-TWB served as independent auditors to the Company for the fiscal year ending November 30, 2013.
-The Board, including a majority of Independent Directors, has ratified their nomination and has directed that their selection be submitted to the Company's shareholders for ratification and approval of appointment.
+In accordance with Section 89 of the Companies Act 1981 of Bermuda (the "Companies Act"), the Company's shareholders have the authority to appoint the Company's independent auditors and to authorize the Audit and Ethics Committee of the Board of Directors to set the auditors' remuneration.
+The Audit and Ethics Committee has nominated Tait, Weller & Baker LLP ("TWB"), Philadelphia, PA, an independent registered public accounting firm, to serve as the Company's independent auditors to audit the accounts of the Company for the fiscal year ending November 30, 2018.
+TWB served as independent auditors to the Company for the fiscal year ending November 30, 2017.
+The Board, including a majority of the Independent Directors, has ratified TWB's nomination and has directed that TWB's selection be submitted to the Company's shareholders for ratification and approval of appointment.